KizzyCode/loreyawen-rust/README.md

 Welcome to `loreyawen` 🎉

 `loreyawen` provides an encrypted "connection" for low-datarate networks by piggybacking on LoRaWANs link encryption.
-This crate uses an existing or artificially botstrapped LoRaWAN session to pack payloads into "proprietary" (aka `0b111`-prefixed) LoRaWAN frames.
+This crate uses an existing or artificially bootstrapped LoRaWAN session to pack payloads into "proprietary" (aka `0b111`-prefixed) LoRaWAN frames.
 Messages are encrypted using AES-CTR using the `appskey`, and packed into this minimal LoRaWAN frame and authenticated using AES-CMAC using the `nwkskey`.
 See `TS001-1.0.4 LoRaWAN® L2 1.0.4 Specification` for more information on the LoRaWAN link-layer encryption.